California mother, grandmother arrested after baby exposed to fentanyl, police say

 A California woman and her mother were arrested after police said an infant was exposed to fentanyl during an incident over the weekend.

-According to the Santa Rosa Police Department, 35-year-old Shaylynne Watson of Lake County and her mother, 54-year-old Beverly Hansel of Santa Rosa, are accused of felony child endangerment.
+The Santa Rosa Police Department announced Tuesday that 35-year-old Shaylynne Watson of Lake County and her mother, 54-year-old Beverly Hansel of Santa Rosa, are accused of felony child endangerment.
 Hansel is also accused of possession of drug paraphernalia.

 According to a preliminary investigation by Santa Rosa police, Watson brought her four children to her mother's apartment on Range Avenue in Santa Rosa on Sunday.
 The children ranged in age from 11 months to 9 years.

-As the three older children were in another room with Hansel, the baby was on the floor of a bedroom with the Watson nearby.
-Around 7 p.m., the baby picked up a small, white substance the mother feared may have been fentanyl.
+As the three older children were in another room with Hansel, the baby was on the floor of a bedroom with Watson nearby.
+Around 7 p.m., police said the baby picked up a small, white substance the mother feared may have been fentanyl.

 Watson alerted Hansel, who administered Narcan to the baby to prevent a potential overdose.
 Police said both women briefly monitored the baby for overdose symptoms before Watson left with all four children.